 When you reverse the power connections for use in a PNP/positive ground pedal, the battery negative is now wired to the DC jack (to be switched out by the adapter plug) while the battery positive is wired to the input jack (to be connected to ground through the plug).
 Since the adapter jack is the same (the switching part is still on the ”sleeve/outside” connections), the jack’s connections will also have to be reversed.
 Simple, eh?

-Fulltone sells a special reverse-polarity adapter for their PNP pedals (’69, Soulbender and Octafuzz) – but they don’t really mention why it needs this adapter.
-And to make matters worse, they sell it as a direct fit for positive ground pedals – which just is plain wrong.
+Some manufacturers follow this wiring logic, and even sell a special reverse-polarity/center positive adapter for their PNP pedals (for instance the Fulltone ’69, Soulbender and Octafuzz).
+But be aware that this is not a direct fit for any positive ground pedal.
 Even though there is a strong likelyhood that your non-Fulltone PNP pedal has its jack wired that way, you can never be sure.

-Other manufacturers – like Prescription Electronics and Voodoo Lab – have their jacks wired the ”normal” way, so you can use a regular Boss-style adapter.
+This is because other manufacturers – like Prescription Electronics and Voodoo Lab – have their jacks wired the ”normal” way, so you can use a regular Boss-style adapter.
 Which is nice – you don’t have to buy a special adapter for the pedal.
-But since you will still have to buy a separate adapter, not much is gained.
+But since you will still have to buy a separate adapter, not much is gained (unless you already have a power supply with isolated outputs, of course).
 This wouldn’t be so bad if the user was properly informed of the situation.
 Prescription Electronics does mention it in the manual for their PNP pedals, so kudos to them (even though a sticker on the pedal itself would be even better).
 But Voodoo Lab doesn’t say anything… I guess they count on people using their power supply anyway, and since it’s wired to work with it directly, all is well.
 Judging by the number of people questioning me on why the Proctavia won’t work with their power setup, I don’t see it as a very successful strategy… 🙂